 - Custom Fields of type list or multilist that use the same list and have the same name (case insensitive)

 - Comments (using the name of the original author, but the comment creation date is the current date)

-- Auto-link any attachments linked to the incident to the requirement too
+- Auto-link any attachments linked to the incident are linked to the requirement too